IrascibleBasil/pharis-mod-list/README.md

 <!--
 # About

-Inspired by guides such as Morrowind Sharp, An Alternative to Morrowind Rebirth, and Necrolesian's mod list this inteaded to be a comprehensive graphical overhaul of the game while staying true to the source material
+Inspired by guides such as Morrowind Sharp, An Alternative to Morrowind Rebirth, and Necrolesian's mod list this is intended to be a comprehensive graphical overhaul of the game while staying true to the source material.
+This is not a mod list for modding Morrowind into a different game but instead it is to